Page Reviewed / Updated - February 27, 2020

 Consumer Directed Attendant Services (CDAS) is a Medicaid entitlement program though Maine’s state Medicaid program.
 (Medicaid in Maine is more commonly referred to as MaineCare).
 CDAS covers personal or attendant care provided to Medicaid recipients in their homes or certain group living environments, as long as personal care services are not already provided.
 Under this program, participants are empowered to select, hire, train, and manage their own care providers instead of having the state administrators select caregivers on their behalf.
 This consumer directed model of care is also referred to as participant direction, self-direction, and cash and counseling.
 To avoid confusion, it is worth mentioning that these services are also referred to as personal care attendant (PCA) services, or simply attendant services.

 It is the intention of this program to help individuals remain living in their homes by providing care services in that environment instead of requiring individuals to move into nursing home residences.
 As mentioned previously, consumers are able to select their own personal care providers, with certain family members being among those who are eligible to be paid caregivers.
-In the past, parents and spouses have not been able to be hired, but the adult children (of aging parents) could become paid caregivers provided they were not also the legal representative of their parent.
-However, a bill has been introduced that will allow any relative to be hired to provide care services, including spouses and legal guardians.
-Unfortunately, at the time of this writing, this bill has not been enacted.
+Parents and spouses are not able to be hired, but the adult children (of aging parents) could become paid caregivers provided they were not also the legal representative of their parent.

 To be eligible for the MaineCare CDAS program, participants must be at least 18 years of age and have a permanent and verifiable disability that limits their ability to care for themselves and manage their activities of daily living.
 Individuals cannot reside in a hospital, nursing home, intermediate care facility or other private, non-medical, residential care facility, commonly called assisted living or board and care homes.
 They also cannot concurrently be receiving care services from other MaineCare programs in which personal care is offered.
 Finally, they must be financially eligible for MaineCare.
 Financial eligibility looks at both an applicant’s income and his or her “countable assets”.